bgeesaman/gkesecurity-guide/docs/cluster_configuration.md

 ### Best Practices

 * **Use Regional Clusters** - Unless you have specific needs that force you to use "zonal" `cluster`, using "regional" `clusters` offers the best redundancy and availablility for a minor increase in network traffic costs for the majority of use cases.
 * **Offer a Regional Persisten Disk `StorageClass`** - Allows `pods` to attach and access persistent disk volumes regardless of where they are scheduled inside the cluster.
-This prevents a `zone` failure from allowing a `pod` to be scheduled and mount that disk on a `node` in another `zone`.
+This prevents a `zone` failure from allowing a `pod` to be rescheduled and mount that disk on a `node` in another `zone`.

 ### Resources